 ---|---|

-How do I transfer a vehicle title in Texas? | Submit the title, form 130-U, proof of insurance, and ID to the DMV. |
+How do I transfer a vehicle title in Texas? | Submit the title, Form 130-U, proof of insurance, and ID to the DMV. |

-What documents are required for the transfer? | Current vehicle title, form 130-U, proof of insurance, valid ID. |
+What documents are required for the transfer? | Submit the title, Form 130-U, proof of insurance, and ID to the DMV. |

 How long do I have to complete the title transfer? | You have 30 days to complete the transfer after purchase or relocation to Texas. |

-What are the penalties for a late title transfer? | Late transfers may result in fines of up to $250 depending on the delay. |
+What are the penalties for a late title transfer? | Current vehicle title, form 130-U, proof of insurance, and valid ID. |

 Does title transfer affect my insurance? | Yes, accurate title information is required for proper insurance coverage. |